DevFelipeRT/quotation-system/src/Shared/Discovery/README.md

 **This predictable flow ensures that all discovered elements are handled in a strongly-typed, decoupled, and auditable manner—maximizing reliability and maintainability across the system.**

+### Batch Scanning and Multi-Namespace Support

+The Discovery module allows projects to configure multiple namespace-to-directory mappings.
+To scan across several namespaces or directories, simply repeat the scan operation for each target and combine the results as needed.
+Coordination of batch discovery is done at the application or integration layer, not within the core API.
+This keeps responsibilities clear, ensuring that resolvers handle mapping logic while the application controls multi-scope operations efficiently.

 ### Extensibility

 The infrastructure layer can be swapped for custom or legacy logic, as long as domain contracts are implemented.
 The `DiscoveryKernel` itself can be subclassed or extended to override configuration, provide alternate resolvers, or inject project-specific behavior.
 The rest of the system remains agnostic to these changes, ensuring robustness, flexibility, and maintainability.